 These young people want to stay in school as long as possible and dream of careers to help their families and their community.
 They want to be doctors, teachers, engineers, store-owners and truck drivers.
 Many have dreams to help others and this is reflected in many of their artworks.
 To date we have seen, and have had reported to us by their teachers, much improvement in school grades, appearance, and general well-being.
 As you will read, many have progressed to further education in colleges and universities all over Tanzania!

-In the ‘On Their Way’ section of these lovely faces you can read stories of young people who have been through the program and received years of education.
+In the ‘On Their Way’ section you can read stories of young people who have been through the program and received years of education.
 Some have left the program to find work to help their families.
 Some have been able to complete their studies and are working as productive citizens of their country.

 To learn more about these wonderful young people, click on their image or name.